-- Check battery performance: Check the battery of your device and make sure it is charged enough.
+- Check battery performance: Check the battery of your iPhone and make sure it is charged enough.
 The new iOS 12 comes with a Battery Health feature that can be checked from its Settings > Battery.
-This will let you check the peak performance and the overall capacity of your device’s battery.
+This will let you check the peak performance and the overall capacity of the iOS 12 battery.

-- Identify battery draining apps: Go to the Battery usage and identify the apps that have been draining your phone’s battery the most.
+- Identify battery draining apps: Go to the Battery usage and identify the apps that have been draining your iPhone’s battery the most.
 You can update or uninstall these apps afterward.

-- Avoid running of too many apps: Try to optimize the performance of your phone by closing too many apps.
-You can also switch off services like GPS that can drain your phone’s battery.
+- Avoid running of too many apps: Try to optimize the iOS 12 performance by closing unnecessary apps.
+You can also switch off iOS 12 services like GPS that can drain your iPhone’s battery.
 Also, go to its Settings and turn off the Background App Refresh option.

-- Turn off Fitness Tracking: If you have enabled the Fitness Tracking option on your phone, then it can consume a lot of battery as well.
+- Turn off Fitness Tracking: If you have enabled the Fitness Tracking option on iOS 12, then it can consume a lot of battery as well.
 Go to its Motion & Fitness settings and turn this option off.

-- Wait for the formal iOS 12 version: The unwanted battery problems are usually seen in the beta version of iOS 12.
-Wait for a stable version and upgrade your device whenever a public version is released to fix this problem.
+- Wait for the formal iOS 12 version: The unwanted iOS 12 battery problems are usually seen in the beta or earlier versions.
+Wait for a more stable iOS 12 version and update your device whenever a public version is released to fix this problem.

 4.2 iOS 12 Charging Issue

-- Exclude physical damage: Check for any physical damage on your device.
+- Exclude physical damage: Check for any physical damage on your iOS 12 device.
 Make sure that the charging socket is working and that you are using an authentic lightning cable.
-Try to charge your phone through different power sockets to diagnose this problem.
+Try to charge your iPhone through different power sockets to diagnose this problem.

-- Restart device: Restart your phone.
-Sometimes, all it takes to fix a charging issue with your phone is a simple reset of its power cycle.
+- Restart device: Restart your iPhone.
+Sometimes, all it takes to fix a charging issue with iOS 12 is a simple reset of its power cycle.

-- Clean charging socket: Take a cotton bud (not wet) and clean the charging socket on your device.
+- Clean charging socket: Take a cotton bud (not wet) and clean the charging socket on your iOS 12 device.
 It could be malfunctioning due to dirt or damage.

-- Adopt a stable iOS 12 release: Wait for a stable iOS 12 release and don’t upgrade your device to a beta version.
-If you are using iOS 12 beta and can’t upgrade it, then consider downgrading it to a stable version.
+- Adopt a more stable iOS 12 version: Wait for a more stable iOS 12 release and don’t update your device to a beta or initial version.
+If you are using iOS 12 beta and can’t upgrade it, then consider downgrading it to a stable iOS 11 version.